intel/llvm/sycl/doc/SharedLibraries.md

   - Same symbols have different definitions.
 In this case ODR violation takes place, such situation leads to undefined behaviour.
 For more details refer to [ODR violations](#ODR-violations) section.
+    - The situation when two device images of different formats define the same symbols with two different definitions is not considered as ODR violation.
+      In this case the suitable device image will be picked.

 So, it is valid to pick the met first device image which defines required symbol during search.